NatronGitHub/Natron/Documentation/source/renderingWriteNode.rst

 	On the other hand, if called from a :ref:`background application<App>`, this call will be blocking and return once the render is finished.

+	If you need to have a blocking render whilst using Natron Gui, you can use the :func:`renderBlocking()<NatronGui.GuiApp.renderBlocking>` function but bear in mind that it will freeze the user interface until the render is finished.

 You can use the :ref:`after render callback<afterRenderCallback>` to call code to be run once the render is finished.